Create an interactive customer journey with triggers and signup

 Go to Marketing > Marketing Execution > Customer Journeys and create a new customer journey like the one you made in Create a simple customer journey with email messaging.
 As before, add the following:

-Place a Segment Group tile in the first position, and configure its child Segment tile to reference the segment of test contacts you made in Create a dynamic segment.
+Place a Segment Group tile in the first position, and configure its nested Segment tile to reference the segment of test contacts you made in Create a dynamic segment.

 Add an Email tile right after the Segment Group, and configure it to reference the first email message you made for this exercise (with the landing page button).

 Although your email message includes a link to a landing page, the journey is not aware of that link, nor even of the landing page itself.
-This journey should react to landing page submissions, so you need to reference the page and link it to the message by adding a marketing-page tile as a child to the email tile.
+This journey should react to landing page submissions, so you need to reference the page and link it to the message by nesting a marketing-page tile under the email tile.
 Drag a Marketing Page tile from the Toolbox, and drop it directly onto the Marketing Email Message tile.

 Expand the Marketing Email Message tile by choosing the expansion button in its lower-right corner.
 Now you can see the Marketing Page tile that you just added.

 Select the Marketing Page tile, open the Properties tab, and make the following settings:

 - Marketing Page: Set to the name of the landing page you made in Create a landing page with a form.

 - Name: Set to a value that you will recognize later (such as Free download registration page).

 Now add a trigger tile.
 Trigger tiles add interactivity to the journey by splitting the pipeline and establishing logical criteria for deciding which path each contact will take.
 Drag a Trigger tile from the Toolbox to the space immediately to the right of the Marketing Email Message tile.